 January, February and March are the slowest months for selling homes and moving.
 Planning to move from your home or apartment into a new place during the cold or wet winter months can be less than ideal.
 Moving during the winter months does require some more planning and adjustment due to severe weather possibilities.
 However, buying a home in the winter could actually work out in your favor.
-If you are selling a home in the winter, it is important to make sure that you have your home properly staged for selling.
+If you are selling a home in the winter (link is external), it is important to make sure that you have your home properly staged for selling.
 This will help the home sell quicker.
 Sellers are generally more motivated during the winter months to accept an offer.
 If you’ve found your dream home in January or February, don’t be afraid to make an offer!
 The chances of a seller accepting your bid during the winter months is higher than during the peak selling season of May through September.

 Winter Moving Tips

 By taking just a few extra steps, your move can go just as smoothly as it would during the warmer months.

 - Start planning for your move as soon as possible.
 The first thing that you need to decide is if you will hire a moving company or rent a moving truck.
 The best solution for moving during the winter months is to hire a moving company.
 Professional movers are accustomed to moving in all kinds of weather conditions.
 If you plan to do the move yourself, enlist the help of as many friends and family members as possible.
 Make sure you rent your moving truck early and have the correct size for your needs.
 The more people involved, the faster your move will go.
 Make sure that you know how to properly pack the rental truck for optimum space and time.